bkumar73/ocp-on-aws/coco/README.md

 export source=`echo "[hypervisor.qemu]
 kernel_params=\"$kernel_params\"" | base64 -w0`
 ```
-* Edit the set-kernel-parameter-kata-agent.yaml and replace the $source with the base64 value from about which can be obtained from "echo $source".
+* Edit the set-kernel-parameter-kata-agent.yaml and replace the $source with the base64 value from above which can be obtained from "echo $source".
 Then Create MC for Kernel config
 ```
 oc create -f set-kernel-parameter-kata-agent.yaml
 ```